Skip to content

 Kiwi Forest

-A year in the making, Kiwi Forest features our nocturnal house, home to our 2 kiwi; Pikelet and Barkley.
+A year in the making, Kiwi Forest features our nocturnal house, home to our 2 kiwi; Awatiro and Rangipō.
 The Kiwi Forest house provides our kiwi with a state of the art New Zealand forest setting and will immerse you in a true night-time forest experience.

 Kiwi Forest also includes giant weta as well as other native species.
 The wetland walkway will take you past our Asian short-clawed otters and onto a large platform where you can view hundreds of short-finned eels.